 The Japanese Blueberry is a visually appealing evergreen due to its dense, lush foliage and striking leaf color throughout the year which provides a fantastic backdrop for contrasting flowers and shrubs.
 It thrives in full sun and handle the cold extremely well.
 It has become one of Houston’s most planted hedge variety and is an excellent choice for just about any landscape.

-The Japanese Privet is an ideal solution for those who want an evergreen, low maintenance tree for a small to medium sized area.
+The Japanese Privet is an ideal solution for those who want an evergreen, low-maintenance tree for a small to medium sized area.
 The Japanese Privet, while commonly seen in large shrub or hedge applications, can also be grown easily as a small to medium tree as shown.
 Ideal for courtyards in smaller patio homes, Privet trees are even clean enough to plant near pools.
-Plant in rows or groups for privacy at upper level of the tree with shade below.
+Plant these Privet barriers in rows or groups for privacy at the canopy level of the tree with shade below.

 Wax Leaf Privet

 This dense and rounded evergreen is named after its thick and waxy leaves that are smooth to the touch.
-The Wax Leaf Privet has many landscape applications; it can be used as a hedge, tall screen, grouped with underplantings, topiaries, and inside containers.
-It blooms long panicles of strongly scented white flowers throughout the spring.
+The Wax Leaf Privet has many landscape applications; it can be used as a hedge, in tall screen plantings, grouped with underplantings, trimmed as topiaries, and planted inside containers.
+It blooms long panicles of strongly scented and beautifully fragrant white flowers throughout the spring.

 Native to the Southeastern United States, the Carolina Cherry has become a popular choice for its minimal maintenance, natural upright conical shape, and ability to tolerate heat, drought, and wind.
 The Carolina Cherry is a small to medium-sized evergreen with dark green, lustrous wavy-edged foliage on brown thornless stems.
 They can be easily sheared into a tall screen or sound barrier which make them a near-perfect option for many homes.

-Used for formal entrances, borders, and backdrops, the Italian Cypress is unmistakable with its lush green foliage and tall narrow upright form.
-Italian Cypress thrive in sunny climates a with minimal water making them a popular choice for just about any landscape.
+Used for formal entrances, borders, and backdrops, the Italian Cypress is unmistakable with its lush green foliage and tall narrow, upright form.
+They are one of the best trees for a narrow privacy hedge.
+Italian Cypress thrive in sunny climates and with minimal water making them a popular choice for slim privacy hedges and regal rows in just about any landscape.